Facial and head area release and energy activation, meditation record for June 2025.

 It is not an exaggeration to say that most things can be largely categorized into these two.

 A clear example of evil is bullying.
-Bullies increase their own energy by sacrificing others.
+Bullies raise their own energy by sacrificing others.

-A clear example of good is practitioners or people who help others and live off of it.
+A clear example of good is practitioners or people who help others and live by it.

-Evil, even without conscious awareness, results in opening the third eye chakra through self-training or winning a competition.
-Contact with evil and losing a competition can cause the third eye chakra to close.
-This may not happen directly, but it often happens indirectly and as a result.
+Evil, even without conscious awareness, results in opening the third eye chakra through self-training or winning a certain competition.
+By interacting with evil and losing a competition, the third eye chakra closes.
+This may not happen directly, but indirectly, it often results in that.

 A clear example of evil is constantly insulting or belittling others.
 Even if there is no basis for it, the act itself becomes energy and opens the third eye chakra of the evildoer.
-The person who is insulted has their chakra closed.
-This is a very clear phenomenon, where karma associated with evil causes the chakra to open or close.
-People with karma are often drawn into successive competitions, so as a result, they often end up hindering each other, and even if they initially win and their chakra opens slightly, their chakra often closes in the end.
-If you don't continue to win, your chakra will close.
+For the victim who is insulted, the chakra closes.
+This is a very clear phenomenon, where the chakra opens or closes in exchange for the evil karma.
+People with karma are increasingly involved in competitions, so as a result, they often end up hindering each other.
+Even if they initially win and their chakra opens slightly, their chakra often closes in the end.
+If they cannot continue to win, their chakra will close.

-Good only exists in the lower dimensions.
-However, from the perspective of power and chakra, evil tends to be stronger than good.
-This is because sacrificing others tends to increase energy in the short term.
+While goodness only exists in the lower dimensions, from the perspective of power and chakra, evil tends to be stronger than good.
+This is because sacrificing others can easily raise energy in the short term.
 However, on the other hand, if a stronger being appears, you may lose.
 It is a world of survival of the fittest.
 There is no guarantee that energy will increase in the long term.

-Ultimately, even if you open your chakra, if you only have a low-dimensional understanding, you will be drawn into competitions and consumed by evil.
-This can be described spiritually as having your aura eaten.
-In rare cases, it can even lead to the extinction of the soul.
+Ultimately, even if you open your chakra, if you only have a low-dimensional understanding, you will be drawn into competitions and devoured by evil.
+In spiritual terms, this is like having your aura eaten.
+In rare cases, it can even lead to the disappearance of the soul.

-In many cases, what people call spirituality is about power.
-If that is the case, you will eventually be consumed by evil.
-This is a huge power, and the extinction of the soul is one possible outcome.
-So, how can you avoid this?
-The answer is to change your values and not think that being strong is good.
-Strength is a low-dimensional concept.
-You must avoid the lower dimensions and reach the higher dimensions.
-However, even if you say this, it is not easily understood, and few people are seeking it.
-Most people in this world don't even understand what energy is, and the majority just want to live happily, so showing them this answer will likely be meaningless.
+In many cases, what people call "spiritual" is actually about power, and if that's the case, they will eventually be consumed by evil.
+That is a huge power, and the destruction of the soul is one of its destinations.
+So, how can we avoid that?
+It is by changing the value system that believes that being strong is good.
+Power is a low-dimensional concept, and we must avoid the low dimension and reach the high dimension.
+However, even if we say that, it is not easily understood, and few people are seeking it.
+Moreover, most people in this world don't even understand what energy is, and they just want to live happily, so showing them such an answer would not be valuable.

-There are a certain number of people in this world who have a disgusting aura, like they are living by sucking the aura of others, and they are living by strengthening their aura.
-Avoid such people.
-These people may have their chakra slightly open, but if they lack personality, there is not much value in them.
+There are a certain number of "spiritual" people in this world who have a disgusting aura, like they are living by sucking the aura of others, and they are living by strengthening their aura with that.
+It is important not to associate with such people.
+Such people may have their chakras somewhat open, but if they lack personality, then there is not much value in that.

 Apply an aura from the top of the forehead and let it flow down.